COMMITMENT TO EQUITY AND DIVERSITY

 Primary Duties and Responsibilities

-- Support the development and implementation of programs and
+- Lead and coordinate the development and implementation of

 - Serve as a resource, providing recommended courses of action